Transient 2D IR spectroscopy and multiscale simulations reveal vibrational couplings in the Cyanobacteriochrome Slr1393-g3: Materials and Methods

 \subsection{Protein expression and purification}

-Slr-g3 was expressed in \textit{E. coli} with an \textit{in vivo} chromophore assembly protocol and purified as described previously.\cite{Buhrke2020b} For all IR experiments, the samples were dissolved in 50~mM Tris, 200~mM NaCl D$_2$O buffer (pD=7.8) and had a concentration of ca. 2~mM as determined by their UV absorption at 280~nm.
+Slr-g3 was expressed in \textit{E. coli} with an \textit{in vivo} chromophore assembly protocol and purified as described previously.\cite{Buhrke2020b} For all IR experiments, the samples were dissolved in 50~mM Tris, 200~mM NaCl D$_2$O buffer (pD=7.8) and equilibrated over night to allow for complete H/D exchange of all protic hydrogens of the protein and at the four pyrrole hydrogens\cite{Buhrke2020} and had a concentration of ca. 2~mM as determined by their UV absorption at 280~nm.